One Standard German Axiom: Public reception

 Dollinger's works, especially the popular-scientific book from 2021, have garnered interest in the Austrian media.
 In Wiener Zeitung the journalist Robert Sedlaczek summarized the book in his column and compared to his own popular book on Austrian German from 2004.
 Sedlaczek emphasizes Dollinger's strong view that nationalist German scholars in the field – in contrast to Austrians or Swiss – would question the concept of German pluricentricity in their research because of their "different socialization and academic training".
 As a reaction to Sedlaczek, linguist Peter Wiesinger wrote a guest commentary in the same newspaper and argued that language nationalism does not evolve from scientific theory, a point that Alexander Maxwell and associates question in linguistics more generally.
 Der Standard has since 2020 published several interviews involving the Axiom, e.g. the 2021 monograph in German and a subsequent work.
 In 2025, the issue is framed as "breaking up the One Standard German Axiom because it reeks of pan-German thought and belongs into the dustbin of history".
+In 2026, the University of Klagenfurt's German Department discussed the "entertaining" 2025 book as their contribution to the outreach event "Long Night of Research".